-As a first step, the topic of a landing page or website is defined in terms of the most important keywords.
-These relevant keywords are then incorporated into headlines, meta-data or website text.
-Another important part of this process is to identify the best-performing keywords.
+As a first step, the topic of a landing page or website is defined in terms of the most relevant German keywords.
+These keywords are then incorporated into headlines, meta-data or website text.
+As part of this process, the best-performing keywords are also identified.
 There are two decisive factors in this regard: search volume and competition.

 Generic keywords with a high search volume

 It is self-evident that generic keywords will have the largest search volumes.
-Generic German keywords include, for example, “Schuhe“ (shoes), “Rasen” (grass) or “Handwerker” (builder).
+Generic German keywords include, for example, ‘Schuhe’ (shoes), ‘Rasen’ (grass) or ‘Handwerker’ (tradesperson).
 However, these search terms reveal nothing about the intention of the searcher.
 Does the user want to read a guide to grass, find out about different types of grass, or purchase grass seeds?
-Travel websites often encounter problems in this regard.
-“Lake Garda” has a predictably high search volume; less easy to predict is the context in which it is being searched.
-Does the the user want to find a travel guide, book accommodation, or plan how to get there?
-Because of this dilemma, it is not sufficient, following keyword research, to optimize a website on the basis of generic keywords alone.
-Even in the unlikely case that a new landing page in Germany achieves a satisfactory ranking on this basis, there is no way that it will satisfy the intentions of every user who enters those search terms.
-This leads to negative achievement in KPIs, which in turn lead to the page being demoted by Google.
-In addition, there is a high probability that Wikipedia will be the highest-ranking page for generic keywords on a given subject – and Google answers most generic queries itself via the Knowledge Graph.
+Travel websites are just one of the website types that encounter problems in this regard.
+‘Lake Garda’ has a predictably high search volume; what is less easy to predict is the context in which it is being searched.
+Does the the user want to book accommodation, buy a travel guide, or plan their journey?
+Because of this dilemma, it is not sufficient to optimize a website on the basis of generic keywords alone.
+Even in the unlikely case that a new landing page in Germany can achieve a satisfactory ranking on this basis alone, there is no way that it will satisfy the intentions of every user who enters those search terms.
+This leads to negative usage-related KPIs, which in turn lead to the page being demoted by Google.
+In addition, there is a high probability that Wikipedia will be the highest-ranking page for generic keywords on any given subject – and Google answers most generic queries itself via the Knowledge Graph.

 Pros & cons